ru-wallace/TRITON/ReadMe.md

 -```images/```: A subdirectory containing the image files as PNGs.
 Each image file has its metadata embedded in the file, which can be accessed in various ways, including using the Python Image Library (PIL) Image.metadata() function.
 As a last resort, opening the image using notepad or a similar text editor will also show the data in slightly mangled plain text, along with the binary pixel data of the image.

-- ```session.json```: Every session has this file. it contains a list of each image captured in the session, and metadata including the time, number, camera temperature, integration time, gain, and the raw and processed measurements calculated for that image (see [Image Processing](#image-processing)).
+- ```session.json```: A JSON formatted list of each image captured in the session, and metadata including the time, number, camera temperature, integration time, gain, and the raw and processed measurements calculated for that image (see [Image Processing](#image-processing)).

--```images.csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all the white balance and pixel averages of each photo as well as the exposure time and device temperatures and all the metadata.
+-```images.csv```: Every time a routine is run which adds images to the session , a new run csv file is added which contains all metadata for each image.

-- ```output.log```: If any images in the session are captured using an auto-capture routine, this file will be present.
-It contains the output of the auto_capture.py python script as it executes the routine.
+- ```output.log```: This file contains the output of the auto_capture.py python script as it executes the routine.
 This is useful for debugging if there is an issue with the routine running.

 ### Image Processing

-The images are processed using the cam_image script.
+The images are processed using the cam_image.py script.
 To measure various attributes, the following regions are used:

 ![Regions Diagram](https://raw.githubusercontent.com/ru-wallace/resources/main/triton/regions.png)